How Lymph Drainage Therapy Works With Constant Change

 We may have never thought of or felt our lymphatic system, we may not really know who we are.
 But by practicing different practices we may get a taste of something that exists.
 I'm inviting you to this workshop to explore different ways to ride on this Silent Wave of Change - Manual Lymph Drainage approaches, yoga bandha, Flamenco and more.

-In the second class, we'll practice LDT for upper body, head and face, examine the differences between edema (swelling) and lymphedema and learn strategies for preventing and coping with them according to current consensus and new tendencies in lymphedema treatment and care.
+In the second half, we'll practice LDT for upper body, head and face, examine the differences between edema (swelling) and lymphedema and learn strategies for preventing and coping with them according to current consensus and new tendencies in lymphedema treatment and care.
 And of course, we will practice proper exercise and dance movements for prolonging the effect of LDT.

 For more information on current research and tendencies in Lymph Drainage approaches use these sources: